yvonne-h1/h1-theme-template/README.md

 ### Icons

 - We have divided the SVG icons in three section: UI, Payment and socials.
-The icons can be changed inside the global-icon-[type].liquid file.
+The icons can be changed inside the icons-[type].liquid file.
 - The icons sizes are defined inside icons.scss
 - The size can be given to each icon with icon_class property.
 For example `icon_class: 'w-3 md:w-3'`